- Rated 4.5 stars

 Despite this theme only being made available in November 2013, thanks to its large number of sales it has already propelled the developers to Elite Author status at ThemeForest.
 Not only that, but it made them the fastest ever authors to reach Elite status at this leading WordPress marketplace.

 However, despite this popularity there is little chance you will run into another WordPress site using X that has been configured in the same way.
 This is due to the sheer number of options available for setting up this theme.
-Not only do the three stacks give you countless options that relate to the overall design of your site, but the multiple settings covering layouts, backgrounds, colours, as well as the newly added ability to create one page homepages, it means that no two sites built using X are likely to look that same.
+Not only do the four stacks give you countless options that relate to the overall design of your site, but the multiple settings covering layouts, backgrounds, colours, as well as the newly added ability to create one page homepages, it means that no two sites built using X are likely to look that same.
 If you want a theme with strong consumer support, but without the risk of your site looking the same as everyone else’s, X definitely has the credentials.

 X really brings something extra to the table, in terms of the individual unique designs that are included in one package.
 The vast amount of options for configuring those templates also helps make it an ideal choice for anyone who wants to create something of their own, based on an already appealing design.